Eugene Slip and Fall Attorneys

 Do Not Give Any Statements

 The establishment’s insurance company might call you.
-If so, do not give it a statement.
-Instead, refer the insurance company to your Eugene, OR, slip and fall lawyer.
+If so, do not make any statements, conduct any conversations, or give any testimony that could be considered evidence.
 And do not post about the incident on social media.
 Insurance companies troll social media accounts to use your activities against you.
 Even going out to dinner with your spouse or friends could be used by the insurance company to convince itself and a jury that your injuries were not that serious and that you do not deserve the amount you are asking for.

 Common Trip or Slip and Fall Injuries